OpenFn/docs/docs/build-for-developers/security-for-devs.md

 - **Use Specific Directories for Test Payloads:** If you store test payloads in a client repository, use directories like `sampleData/` and ensure the filenames do not resemble `state.json`.
-Avoid complete state objects in these files; instead, mimic the exact message body found on OpenFn.org.
+Avoid complete state objects in these files; instead, mimic the exact test payload.

 - **Check Git Diffs Before Committing:** Before making commits, carefully read the git diff line by line to identify unintentional changes and logs.
 Follow